-After being wowed by Malaga’s magnificent history, art and buzzing foodie scene, head off on a day trip to Ronda, Nerja, Cadiz or Antequera…
+Looking for the best day trips from Malaga?
+After being wowed by the city’s magnificent history, art and buzzing foodie scene, head off on one of these day trips from Malaga.

 With beautiful hot summers and some of the warmest winters in Europe, the Costa Del Sol is a great region all year around.
-If you’re a foodie like me, then delve into Andalusian delicacies including fried fish, local olives and tasty hams.
-Or head a little way inland and you’re in a great wine region.
+If you’re a foodie like me, you’ll love delving into Andalusian delicacies including fried fish, local olives and tasty hams.
+Head a little way inland and you’re in a great wine region.

 Oh and then there’s the natural beauty.
 This region of Spain has it all.
-Stunning jagged mountain ranges, dry arid terrain, beautiful turquoise sea, rolling hills, and caves with 800,000 years of history!
+Stunning rugged mountain ranges, dry arid terrain, beautiful turquoise sea, rolling hills, and caves with 800,000 years of history.

 Malaga to Ronda: 103km (approx. 1hr 30)

-It’s hard not to be blown away by Ronda.
+One of the best day trips from Malaga, it’s hard not to be blown away by Ronda.
 Built across the deep El Tajo gorge, it has the beauty, charm and history that many cities long for.
-I’d probably say it’s the most photogenic place in Spain… and wow, is that a bold statement!
-If you don’t fancy organising a trip, take a look at tours of Ronda such as this one, which include transport and activities.
+I’ve travelled across a lot of Spain, and I honestly think Ronda is one of the most photogenic places I’ve visited… and wow is that a bold statement!

 Top Things To Do in Ronda